slds-lmu/latex-math/README.md

 Note that the file `preamble.tex` contains packages required for `latex-math.Rmd` to be rendered, which are not necessarily all packages you would need in a fresh LaTeX project, since RMarkdown by default includes various required packages already.

-## Updating / adding files
+## Adding macros and files

 - A new shortcut / notation that falls into the scope of one of the existing files should be added in the respective file with a short description.
-- Multiple shortcuts / notations belonging to another major subject should be summarized in a new .tex file.
+- Multiple shortcuts / notations belonging to another major subject should be summarized in a new `.tex` file.
+- **Avoid** creating macros consisting of multiple previously defined here --- macros should
+    - be easy to remember
+    - be used often enough to warrant a shortcut
+    - avoid inter-dependencies between macros and `.tex` files
+    - be added sparingly to avoid clutter
 - **ALWAYS** check if a command is already contained in one of the files - overwriting a command might result in compiling errors.
 - **ALWAYS recompile `latex-math.Rmd` if you add new commands so it is kept up-to-date and to check that you have committed all the changes your notation requires to work.**
-- If you add a new file, make sure it is added as an `include` in the header of `latex-math.Rmd` such that it is included in the rendered preview
+- If you **add a new file**, make sure it is added as an `include` in the header of `latex-math.Rmd` such that it is included in the rendered preview

 ## Building